wystrzal/TicketManagement/README.md

 - Node.js
 - Angular CLI

-To run API open TicketManagement.API.sln with Visual Studio, change from IIS Express to Warehouse.API and press F5.
+To run API open TicketManagement.API.sln with Visual Studio, change from IIS Express to TicketManagement.API and press F5.

-To run SPA open TicketManagement folder in command-line or Visual Studio Code and `cd TicketManagement-SPA`
+To run SPA open TicketManagement folder in command-line or Visual Studio Code and write in console:

+`cd TicketManagement-SPA`

 `npm install`

 `ng serve`

 Open http://localhost:4200.